build-wars/gwmultilaunch/readme.txt

 ==License==

 This software is open source licensed under GPL v3.
-Anyone is free to view the source.
-The source is available at the project url.
-It is a C# solution for Visual Studio 2005.